Residential Learning Communities

 While Seattle University’s Redhawk Residential Experience is designed for students who live on campus, residential programs, events, and engagement are open to all Redhawks, as residence life is for all university students, and not just those who live in the halls.

-Beginning of Fall 2026, we will launch five Residencial Learning Communities in three of our residence halls: Bellarmine, Campion, and Xavier.
+Beginning Fall 2026, we will launch five Residencial Learning Communities in three of our residence halls: Bellarmine, Campion, and Xavier.

 Bellarmine Hall